Jyothif/Diabetes/README.md

 # Diabetes
-Simple classification statement whether the person has diabetes or not?
+Simple classification problem statement whether the person has diabetes or not?